NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 datum in meters.
 The ``image_calc`` program (:numref:`image_calc`) can modify these values before the DEMs are passed to ``image_align``.

-The produced translation will be around planet center, rather than in a local coordinate system.

-It is suggested to use ``--ecef-transform-type rigid`` if it is thought a rotation will work better than a translation.
-Note that this will produce a rotation + translation around planet center, rather than a local "in-plane" transform, so this transform can be hard to interpret.
-Using a similarity transform (so, with a scale factor) should likely be a measure of last resort.
+It is suggested to use ``--ecef-transform-type rigid`` if it is thought that a rotational component exists.
+Note that this will produce a rotation + translation around planet center, rather than a local "in-plane" transform, so it can be hard to interpret.
+A similarity transform can be used when there is a difference in scale.

 Note that this transform is an approximation.
 It is not possible to precisely convert a 2D transform between images to a 3D transform